ishine/NeMo_VoiceTextBlender/README.md

 Specifically, we combine multi-turn text-only SFT data with single-turn speech-related SFT data during training.
 To extend beyond speech-based QA tasks, we propose a novel data generation method that can create mixed-modal interleaving speech-text inputs.

+## Installation

+The code is based on NVIDIA NeMo.

 ## Generating speech SFT data